anmarchio/EstimatingInspectionTasks/Approach.md

   * Select the most similar, medium similar, and least similar dataset for each pair.

 This results in three groups of dataset pairs: High, Medium, and Low Similarity.

+#### Reduce MCC Evaluations

+* Instead of computing 900 MCC scores, we can:
+  * Use only a subset of dataset pairs based on similarity ranking.
+  * Instead of testing all 29 datasets for each dataset, test only:
+  * Top-3 most similar datasets
+  * 3 medium-similarity datasets
+  * 3 least similar datasets

+* New MCC computations:
+  * Each dataset evaluates only 9 others instead of 29 → `30 × 9 = 270` MCC evaluations.
+  * Plus 30 self-MCC computations for baselines.

+New total: ~300 MCC computations (instead of 900).

 # Step 2: Apply Filter Pipelines Across Pairs